 Today, the most common use for ethanol is fuel.
 Even the regular type of gas that you get from your local fuel pump is highly likely to have some percentage of ethanol.
 Why is this?

-Due to the amendments made to the Clean Air Act in the early 1990s, the use of oxygenated gasoline became a requirement to assist the efficient burning of fuel in combustion.
-The oxygenate used then was methyl tert-butyl ether (MTBE) because of its affordable price and its capacity to generate higher octane ratings.
+Due to the amendments made to the Clean Air Act in the early 1990s, the use of oxygenated gasoline became required to assist the efficient burning of fuel in combustion.
+The oxygenate used then was methyl tert-butyl ether (MTBE) because of its affordable price and capacity to generate higher octane ratings.

-This ended in 1995 when California found high concentrations of MTBE in its drinking water, which was traced back to leaky underground containers and spilled gasoline.
+This ended in 1995 when California found high concentrations of MTBE in its drinking water, traced back to leaky underground containers and spilled gasoline.
 This spurred experts to find another replacement – ethanol.
-Widely considered to be a safer replacement for MTBE and backed up by the agricultural industry, ethanol was established to be the oxygenate of choice.
+Widely considered a safer replacement for MTBE and backed up by the agricultural industry, ethanol was established to be the oxygenate of choice.

 Today’s cars are now entirely capable of running on E10.
-In fact, even older cars are unlikely to get damaged by ethanol at such low concentrations.
+Even older cars are unlikely to be damaged by low concentrations of ethanol.

 See Related: Ways to Start Investing in Vertical Farming